-Topics The "2023 Annual Meeting of the Committee for the Evaluation of Pharmaceutical Products" was held.
-Breakthrough to Drug Loss - Aiming to realize safe, secure and wellbeing medicine and society
+Topics Assembly of the Drug Evaluation Committee for FY 2023 Breakthrough to Drug Loss - Aiming to Realize Safe, Secure, and Well-Being Medicine and Society

 Printable PDF

-The 143rd General Meeting of the Drug Evaluation Committee was held on November 25, 2023 at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
-The event was held in a hybrid format, with more than 1,000 participants, including executives of the Pharmaceutical Manufacturers Association of Japan (PMAJ) and members of the Drug Evaluation Committee, attending from the venue and others participating online.
+The 143rd Assembly of the Drug Evaluation Committee was held on November 25, 2023 at Muromachi Mitsui Hall & Conference (Chuo-ku, Tokyo).
+The event was held in a hybrid format, with more than 1,000 participants, including JPMA executives and Drug Evaluation Committee members, attending from the venue and others participating online.

 Part 1